#6: The Shining

-You’ve been waiting for this one, haven’t you?
+You've been waiting for this one, haven't you?
+I have.

 "I wish we could stay here forever.
 And ever.
 And ever."

 I believe The Shining to be a perfect film.
 By this I mean, there is not a frame out of place.
 A line of dialogue that shouldn't be there.
 An expression, a look, a shot, a piece of scenery that doesn't work.
 It is such a genuine pleasure to watch.

 Obviously other people feel this way.
 If you've sat through Room 237, you know there are people who feel even more strongly about it than I do (or at least more strongly that it's about the genocide of Native Americans and/or an apology for the moon landing, etc).
 I could write you a novel in a blog post about all the things I feel when watching The Shining.
 Instead, I really just want to talk about this for what it is at its most basic: a haunted house horror movie.

 If you ask me, every single one of Kubrick's movies is horror.
 His outlook is dismal at best, and he firmly asserts that human nature is evil, evil, evil in every single picture.
 But this, his plainest attempt at traditional horror, is as picture perfect a haunted house flick as you're ever going to get.
 So - let's talk about The Overlook Hotel, shall we?
 (I really wish I could do that Wes Anderson thing where Bill Murray says something like, "Let me tell you about my boat," and then we just pan through the entire Overlook setting in perfect symmetry.
 How helpful.)

 Remember last night when we were watching The Haunting in Connecticut, and I talked about how that was pretty much the way we've been doing haunted houses for years?

 - Special person somehow more connected to the house than others.

 - Character with vulnerabilities that the house exploits.